agc93/beatvortex/docs/content/en/docs/usage/mods.md

 ## Updating Mods

 At current, BeatVortex doesn't provide any update capability for Beat Saber mods.
 That being said, BSIPA *should* automatically keep your mods updated on launch.
 Pending some changes to Vortex (and potential future reworks of BeatMods), we aim to add some improved updates support in future releases.

+> If BSIPA installs an update for a mod, the version you see in-game and the version you see in Vortex might not be the same anymore.
+Reinstall the updated mod from Vortex if you want the numbers to match.